 Tako Tamago is literally a candied baby octopus with a boiled quail egg stuffed in the head!
 It is a delicacy that you can find at the popular Nishiki Market and is known for its chewy taste with hints of salty and sweet!

-Japan is known for their weird and wonderful flavors and since I love chocolate, I was delighted to see so many different flavors of KitKat everywhere I went.
-From matcha to strawberry to cherry blossom, the flavors of KitKat are endless!
+Japan is known for their weird and wonderful flavours and since I love chocolate, I was delighted to see so many different flavours of KitKat everywhere I went.
+From matcha to strawberry to cherry blossom, the flavours of KitKat are endless!

 Tempura is one of the top three classic Japanese dishes that any traveller should try when visiting Japan.
 Imagine deep fried vegetables, fish, shrimp… literally anything coated with a crispy batter and served over rice is delicious.